Willo Perron

 WP

 Yeah, but you mitigate these things.
-From the very first conversations with the NFL, it was all about venue, logistics, transportation.
+From the very first conversations with the NFL, it was all about venue, logistics, and transportation.
 As a starting point, there are these rolling carts—about 24 feet long and 8 feet wide—that get wheeled onto the field by humans.
-The year before, when Dre, Snoop, Mary J. Blige, Eminem, 50 Cent, and Kendrick performed at SoFi Stadium in Inglewood, they had around 40 of those carts that carried everything: lights, audio, the entire set.
+The year before, when Dre, Snoop, Mary J. Blige, Eminem, 50 Cent, and Kendrick performed at SoFi Stadium in Inglewood, California they had around 40 of those carts that carried everything: lights, audio, and the entire set.
 You could see them all lined up in the parking lot behind the Sofi arena waiting to roll in.
 But at State Farm Arena in Arizona, where Rihanna performed, I was told I’d only get 20, maybe 24 carts at most—so my starting point was already on my heels, because like it or not, you’re working to outdo the person that was there before you.

 EO